 For the sake of simplicity let us proceed with the possibility that all are wrong.
 All we are trying to do is clear away the confusion to get at the heart of the matter.
 Once we are finished only Yahweh’s truth should prevail.

-If you don’t see anything, then repeat the process the next day and so forth until you do.
-Simple stuff or so it seems.
+If you don’t see anything, repeat the process the next day and so forth until you do.
+Simple stuff, or so it seems.

 Unfortunately, you never saw the thin crescent of the new moon even though you carefully scrutinized the early evening sky.

-Then there was the time you actually did see the new moon for the New Year, and you were sure you got it right this time.
-Well, that worked until someone said you were wrong because the barley wasn’t ripe enough; therefore, you were one month off.
+Then you actually did see the new moon for the New Year, and you were sure you got it right this time.
+That worked until someone said you were wrong because the barley wasn’t ripe enough; therefore, you were one month off.
 At this point, a slight sense of frustration set in with the realization that maybe you just weren’t qualified (smart enough) to figure these things out.
 Best to stick with the experts (religious leaders) to get it right.

 So simple enough (and we do want to keep things simple), you proceeded to consult various religious leaders, elders, and teachers of Scriptures.
 Now things began getting rather messy.
 Virtually no one could give you a consistent answer.

 So as a last resort to arrive at the correct answer, you set out to determine which Sacred Name group, among others, had the most followers as this would be the best criteria for arriving at Yahweh’s truth.
-Surely large numbers of people cannot all be deceived, and besides, Yahweh just would not permit it.
-Everything is simple now, and you could relax.
+Surely large numbers of people cannot all be deceived, and besides, Yahweh would not permit it.
+So everything is simple now, and you can relax.

-Amazing stuff!
-Amazing because it seems the New Moon controversy has been going on for over 2000 years with no end in sight!
-The truth of the matter is that the debate can be ended if one carefully investigates Scriptures with an unbiased mind.
+Remarkable stuff!
+Remarkable because it seems the New Moon controversy has been going on for over 2000 years with no end in sight!
+The truth is that we can end the debate if one carefully investigates Scriptures with an unbiased mind.
 We will proceed to do just that as we continue.

-Let’s start with the fairly good premise that Yahweh wants mankind to observe his commanded festival and sacred days.
+New Moon Clarity Let’s start with the reasonably good premise that Yahweh wants mankind to observe his commanded festival and sacred days.
 (Exod.
 23:14-17; Deut.
 16:16)) Yahweh has also furnished us with a timing mechanism to observe these days at their proper times.
 For instance: